dtulibrary/dtu_blacklight_common/README.md

 And then execute:

     $ bundle install

+To update your app with references to shared functionality, run:

+    $ rails g dtu:install

+This will update your app's `CatalogController` with a reference to `Dtu::CatalogBehavior`, add routes to your `routes.rb` and include the gem's css file in your `application.css`.

 ## Usage

-The functionality provided by this gem assumes that Blacklight has already been installed, it does not run the blacklight installer.s
+The functionality provided by this gem assumes that Blacklight has already been installed, it does not run the blacklight installer.

 ### Dtu::SolrDocument